-Fiscal Agent: Often same as paying agent.
-Keeps record of owners of a bond or note issue and conversions if needed.
-The County officer named in LFL to this role can delegate to an authorized bank with the consent of the Finance Board.
+Finance Board: Town Board; Village Board of Trustees, City Council or bond or note issue and conversions if needed.
+The officer named in LFL Section 70.00 to this role can delegate to an authorized bank with consent of the Board.